 Fox Vs Duck in review – Between a fish and a neck embrace…

 When I first saw the trailer for Fox Vs Duck (from the makers of the hit title MiniSquadron), I wondered to myself what sort of game this would be, given that the trailer was simply a visually stylized fox chasing around a visually stylized duck, catching it, and… well, lets say the end wasn’t pretty.
 I love mysterious trailers, so naturally I wanted to try the game.
 Turns out the game is not much more complicated than the trailer, and oddly enough I’m perfectly okay with that.
+Feel free to discuss this review of Fox Vs Duck in our forums.

 This is one of those games where the atmosphere is going to stick out immediately.
 Fox Vs Duck is minimalist in every sense of the word.
 The menu items are simple gray bars with white lettering.
 The duck is a circle with a small beak and little flapping wings, and the killer fish is merely a shadow.
 The most complex creature is the fox, and even it is limbless, simply hopping around the edge of the pond to try and catch you.
 The game still looks great, and the pond with its ripples and reflections look incredible.
 You can’t help but be mesmerized by the whole visual experience.